From the Head of School

 Thursday – Spinach and ricotta frittata made with free-range eggs served with tossed salad and balsamic glaze

 Friday: 10.00am – 4.00pm

 If you would like to place an order via phone or email, please phone Kerrie at the uniform shop on 4908 4035 or firstname.lastname@example.org

 New Slouch Hat for Pre-school – Year 6

 A new wider brim hat is being introduced for Pre-school to Year 6.
 The new ‘slouch hat’ will replace the existing bucket hat.

 A phasing in period will occur from Term 4, 2017 and Term 1, 2018.
 Throughout this period students may wear either the existing bucket hat or the new slouch hat.

 From Term 2, 2018 the new slouch hat will totally replace the bucket hat.

 New Sports Cap for Years 7-12

-In the near future a new sports cap will be made available to students in Years 7-12.
+The new sports cap is now available to students in Years 7-12.